Black bin - rubbish collections

 What you can put in your black bin

 - rubbish that cannot be recycled

-- kitchen / food waste (wrapped to avoid smells)
+- wrapped or bagged kitchen / food waste to avoid smells

 - wrapping paper and gift bags

-- any items that can be recycled (please use your recycling bin, box or bags or take them to your local recycling centres)
+- any items that can be recycled -please use your recycling bin, box or bags or take them to your local Household Waste Recycling Centre (HWRC)

-- carpets and underlay (can be taken to your local recycling centre)
+- carpets and underlay - can be taken to your local HWRC

 - electrical items

 - commercial waste - this is any waste produced as a result of any commercial, industrial, trade or business activity.
 For more information on the disposal of this type of waste, see our commercial waste and recycling page.